CounterpartyXCP/Documentation/Tutorials/User_Tutorials/pay_distribution.md

 ![](/_images/distribution1.png)

 **Write the name of your token in the first field.
-You can only distribute funds to a token you have issued or have been transferred ownership of.**
+You can only distribute funds to a token you have issued or control.**

 ![](/_images/distribution2.png)